 Both the incapacitating and non-incapacitating categories represented an increase from 2009.
-Fatalities from truck crashes were also up in Oklahoma in 2010 compared to the previous year.
+Fatalities from truck crashes were also up in 2018 despite a decrease in other vehicle related fatalities.

-The heavy weight of tractor trailers makes them a serious threat to Oklahoma motorists.
-The state’s speed limits allow commercial motor vehicles to travel at maximum speeds of between 70 and 75 miles per hour.
+The heavy weight of tractor trailers makes them a serious threat to motorists.
+State speed limits allow commercial motor vehicles to travel at maximum speeds of up to 85 mph in some states.
 Large trucks that travel at those speeds require longer braking distances, and they need even more room if a trucker negligently chooses to exceed the speed limit.
 Even at slower speeds, the mass of the truck is most likely going to cause the worst damage to occupants of the other vehicle.

 Common types of truck accident injuries include: